system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 1. Align the grooves inside the case with the front of the Thelio frame (the side where the power-button is located).
 2. Once aligned, the case should easily slide down over the chassis.
 3. Press down on the Top Case to make sure it is firmly seated, and the power button is connected internally.
 There should be no space between the bottom of the Top Case and the Thelio frame.
-4. To ensure the case is seated correctly, plug the Thelio back into power, turn on the power-supply switch and examine the front of the unit: the power button LED should light up if you press it, and the system fans should spin to life.
+4. To ensure the case is seated correctly, plug the Thelio back into power, turn on the power-supply switch, and examine the front of the unit: the power button LED should light up if you press it, and the system fans should spin to life.

 ![Aligning the Thelio Top Case for replacing](../../pictures/thelio/thelio-b1/case/replacing-case-internal-view.png)